 It is important to get an accurate diagnosis of the cause of your hip pain so that you can receive the correct treatment.
-At the Total Joint Center, we specialize in evaluating and diagnosing hip problems.
-As part of your evaluation and diagnosis, the doctor will review your history.
-The doctor will ask why are you coming to see the doctor or when and how did your hip pain start?
-In addition, the doctor will perform a physical exam.
-To perform the physical exam the doctor needs to move your hip through its range of motion and test the strength of your muscles.
-As a result of the exam the doctor may ask you to have an x-ray, an MRI (Magnetic Resonance Imaging), an arthrogram or an aspiration arthrogram, or a gadolinium scan.
-These tests will help the doctor make a differential diagnosis.
-(If you already have x-rays, please bring them with you.)
+At the Orthopedic Institute, we specialize in evaluating and diagnosing hip problems.
+The orthopedic specialist will review your medical history, perform a physical exam, and test your range of motion and your hip muscle strength.
+As a result of the exam, the orthopedic doctor may ask you to have an X-ray, MRI (magnetic resonance imaging), arthrogram, aspiration arthrogram, or a gadolinium scan.
+These tests will help the orthopedic surgeon make a differential diagnosis.
+(If you already have imaging results, please bring them with you.)

 Hip replacement surgery has improved markedly over the last 20 years due to improvements in design and materials.
-99.9% of the hip replacements performed at the Total Joint Center are performed without cement (non-cemented).
+99.9% of the hip replacements performed at the Orthopedic Institute are performed without cement (non-cemented).

-- Cross-linked polyethylene: Highly Cross-linked polyethylene is a relatively new plastic insert that has a low coefficient of friction.
+Cross-linked Polyethylene: Highly Cross-linked polyethylene is a relatively new plastic insert that has a low coefficient of friction.
 Friction wears away the plastic.
-This new plastic is anticipated to last 20-40 years.

-- Ceramic hip replacement: The high performance ceramic hip has a very low coefficient of friction and very little particulate matter is produced.
+Ceramic Hip Replacement: The high performance ceramic hip has a very low coefficient of friction and very little particulate matter is produced.
 It is very durable and has a low-fracture rate.

 Minimally Invasive Hip Replacement: Minimally invasive surgery (MIS) techniques are used with clinically proven implants and can shorten recovery times, reduce hospital length of stay, result in smaller incisions, and less scarring.
 The instruments used in MIS have been improved and modified to enable surgeons the ability to properly align and place the implants though a much smaller incision.
 This smaller incision also helps to minimize blood loss and post-surgery pain.

 Hip Resurfacing is a procedure that is intended for use in a younger (65 years and under) patient population, a more physically active group with a history of hip pain.
 The procedure is bone conserving.
 The head of the femur is reshaped and resurfaced and capped with a large metal cap.
 The femoral neck is preserved.
 In hip resurfacing, both the socket and the ball components are made of chrome cobalt.
 The size of the components are almost identical to the size of the natural femur.
 This is much less likely to dislocate than the smaller head of the typical total hip replacement.
 This means that patients can return to higher levels of activity without worrying about dislocation of the implant.

-Hip arthroscopy is a minimally invasive procedure similar to knee arthroscopy.
+Hip arthroscopy is a minimally invasive procedure.
 A small camera lens, inserted in the hip joint through a quarter-inch incision, displays imaging on a television monitor, while surgical instruments are manipulated via a second small incision.
 The procedure takes less than one hour.
 Patients go home on crutches, which are usually discarded within a few days.
-Dr. Sampson developed the lateral approach to hip arthroscopy, specifically to treat labral tears and femoral-acetabular impingement syndrome, which is often undiagnosed with plain x-rays.
-Prior to the development of this technique, arthroscopy had seldom been used as a diagnostic and therapeutic tool for hip pain, due to the extensive muscular anatomy of the hip joint.
+The lateral approach to hip arthroscopy specifically treats labral tears and femoral-acetabular impingement syndrome, which is often undiagnosed with plain X-rays.

-Femero-Acetabular Impingement is experienced by the patient as groin pain.
+Femero-acetabular Impingement is experienced by the patient as groin pain.
 It may initially be from a sprain but it doesn't get better.
 It can cause labral tears and arthritis of the hip.
-Femero-Acetabular Impingement is usually treated with removal of the impinging bone at the femoral head-neck junction.
-Dr. Thomas Sampson has developed an outpatient arthroscopic approach to its treatment instead of a surgical dislocation, which requires an inpatient stay.
+Femero-acetabular Impingement is usually treated with removal of the impinging bone at the femoral head-neck junction.